 It returned to England in 1859 and spent the next two decades on garrison duty at home, in Gibraltar, Mauritius, the Cape of Good Hope and Bermuda.

-Explore the history and collections of the 86th (Royal County Down) Regiment by visiting the Royal Ulster Rifles Museum in Belfast.
+Discover more about the 86th (Royal County Down) Regiment of Foot by visiting the Royal Ulster Rifles Museum in Belfast.